robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 	- reusing _implementations_

 	- reusing _interfaces_

-^ it’s pretty rare to be finished an app: fixing bugs, adding features, keeping pace with platform changes

 ^ adding code increases complexity & therefore risk—more bugs to fix, more change, turtles all the way down.